camlspotter/ocaml/README-curried-constr.md

 is equal to `fun x y -> Foo (x,y)`.

-It works for list cons operator too:
+It works for the list cons operator too:

 ```
 (::) : ('a * 'a list) -> 'a list